ephraimg/node-management-system/README.md

 ## Adding a new node

 To create a node, send a **POST request to /nodes**.
 Your request body should contain a json representation of a list of one or more nodes, each of which has at least a nodeID attribute.
 Other attributes may optionally be included.
-Examples:
+Example bodies:

-    - {"nodes": [{"nodeID":"W0455101"}]}
+    - {"nodes": [{"nodeID": "W0455101"}]}
-    - {"nodes": [{"nodeID":"X0455101","shippingStatus":"Pending"}, {"nodeID":"Z0000001","locationXY":"(44.00, 71.23)"}]}
+    - {"nodes": [{"nodeID": "X0455101", "shippingStatus": "Pending"}, {"nodeID": "Z0000001", "locationXY": "(44.00, 71.23)"}]}

 A maximum of 25 nodes may be created in a single request.
 However, creating one node per request is safer, as batch creation in DynamoDB does not include safegaurds against accidental overwriting of pre-existing items.
 (The use of a *ConditionExpression* is not supported.)